-The Sustainability and Climate Commission will be a new governance structure for climate action in Portland and serve as the official climate connection to other governance bodies at the City of Portland.
-It will allow City Council members to continue their legislative work while it helps shape climate action for Portland as it serves as a bridge between staff and elected leaders.
+The Sustainability and Climate Commission (Commission) brings public accountability, community wisdom, and a shared sense of urgency while serving as the official climate connection to other governance bodies at the City of Portland.
+The Commission allows City Council members to continue their legislative work as it helps shape climate action for Portland by serving as a bridge between staff and elected leaders.

 Project background